Charleston Sofa Super Store fire: Criticism

 Analysis of photographs and video also raised concerns about firefighters, including chief officers, who were not utilizing personal protective equipment appropriately.
 Some firefighters were wearing street clothes, while others had open coats or were missing helmets.
 Some firefighters could be seen walking through toxic smoke without air packs.
-Fire Chief Rusty Thomas has indicated that everyone inside the structure, including the nine fallen firefighters, were wearing the appropriate protective equipment.
+Fire Chief Rusty Thomas indicated that everyone inside the structure, including the nine fallen firefighters, were wearing the appropriate protective equipment.

 Although thermal imaging cameras were available on the scene, they were not used in the scene size-up or to help find victims.

+Under criticism over the handling of the fire, Chief Rusty Thomas retired roughly a year later, on June 27, 2008.